Bayer-Group/BayerCLAW/doc/branching.md

 If workflow steps are skipped, the files they would have produced won't exist.
 Normally, this would be a problem since BayerCLAW crashes executions when it can't find all of the necessary inputs for a step.
-To tell BayerCLAW to ignore missing files, you can designate them as optional using a question mark:
+To tell BayerCLAW to ignore missing files, you can designate them as optional using question marks in the `inputs` block:

 ```yaml
 Chooser: